futel/twilio-sip-server/README-deploy.md

 There doesn't seem to be any other way to do this.

+---

 # Create a new stage deployment, or update an existing one

+Create or check out release branch.

-To do this, redeploy the stage service.
+Redeploy the stage service.
 Other components won't change (but see notes above).

     twilio serverless:deploy --environment=stage

 # Promote the stage deployment to the production environment

     twilio serverless:promote --source-environment=stage --environment=prod

+---

 # Delete a service

-List services to find the sid, then delete it.

-    twilio serverless list
-    twilio api:serverless:v1:services:remove --sid <SID>

-Then delete .twiliodeployinfo.

-This deletes the entire service, not just an environment.
-To delete an environment:
+To delete an environment, eg stage or dev:

     twilio api:serverless:v1:services:environments:remove --service-sid <SID> --sid <SID>

+Don't delete prod!

 ---